raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Introduction

-The use of transports other than UDP for DNS is being increasingly specified, for example, DNS-over-TCP {{!RFC7766}}, DNS-over-TLS {{?RFC7858}} and recent work on DNS Push Notifications {{?I-D.ietf-dnssd-push}}.
-Such transports frequently use persistent, long-lived sessions and therefore when using them for transporting DNS messages it is of benefit to have a mechanism that can establish parameters associated with those sessions, such as timeouts.
+The use of transports other than UDP for DNS is being increasingly specified, for example, DNS over TCP {{!RFC1035}}{{!RFC7766}} and DNS over TLS {{?RFC7858}}.
+Such transports can offer persistent, long-lived sessions and therefore when using them for transporting DNS messages it is of benefit to have a mechanism that can establish parameters associated with those sessions, such as timeouts.
 In such situations it is also advantageous to support server initiated messages.

 The EDNS(0) Extension Mechanism for DNS {{!RFC6891}} is explicitly defined to only have "per-message" semantics.
-Whilst EDNS(0) has been used to signal at least one session related parameter (the EDNS TCP KeepAlive option
+Whilst EDNS(0) has been used to signal at least one session related parameter (the EDNS(0) TCP KeepAlive option
 {{?RFC7828}}) the result is less than optimal due to the restrictions imposed by the EDNS(0) semantics and the lack of server initiated signalling.
 This document defines a new Session Signaling Opcode used to carry persistent "per-session" type-length-values (TLVs), and defines an initial set of TLVs used to manage session timeouts and termination.

-With EDNS(0), multiple options may be packed into a single OPT RR, and there is no generalized mechanism for a client to be able to tell whether a server has processed or otherwise acted upon each individual option within the combined OPT RR.
+With EDNS(0), multiple options may be packed into a single OPT pseudo-RR, and there is no generalized mechanism for a client to be able to tell whether a server has processed or otherwise acted upon each individual option within the combined OPT RR.
 The specifications for each individual option need to define how each different option is to be acknowledged, if necessary.

+With Session Signaling, in contrast, there is no compelling motivation to pack multiple operations into a single message for efficiency reasons.
-With Session Signaling, in contrast, each Session Signaling operation is communicated in its own separate DNS message, and the RCODE in the response indicates the success or failure of that operation.
+Each Session Signaling operation is communicated in its own separate DNS message, and the transport protocol can take care of packing those separate DNS messages into a single IP packet if appropriate.
+For example, TCP can pack multiple small DNS messages into a single TCP segment.
+The RCODE in the response message indicates the success or failure of the operation.

 It should be noted that the message format for Session Signaling operations (see {{format}}) differs from the DNS packet format used for